Courses - Faculty of Creative Arts And Industries

 Design and Assistive Technologies

-Students will investigate current and past design work that has successfully improved or extended human movement, sensation or mental capacity for a range of individuals and communities using assistive technologies.
-Students will experiment with a range of physical and digital technologies to design a tangible assistive or rehabilitative device using speculative design methods.
+Students will investigate design interventions that have successfully employed assistive strategies to improve or extend human movement, sensation or mental capacity for a range of individuals and communities.
+Students will experiment with a range of technologies, experiences and services to design an assistive or rehabilitative intervention that reduces inequalities amongst individuals.

 Prerequisite: DESIGN 100, 101